aws-samples/genai-messaging-hotel-assistant/README.md

 At this point the telegram bot should be fully operational.
 We will now configure the [WhatsApp webhook](https://developers.facebook.com/docs/whatsapp/cloud-api/guides/set-up-webhooks).

-Go to your application in the Facebook developer portal and in the left menu go to WhatsApp > Configuration;
+Go to your application in the Meta's App Dashboard and in the left menu go to WhatsApp > Configuration;
-use the value of `HotelAssistant.GenAIAssistantMessagingAPIEndpoint` followed by `/whatsapp` from the CDK deployment `Outputs` section and the `WhatsAppAPIVerifyToken` secret that we read earlier to configure the WhatsApp Webhook as shown in the following image.
+use the value of `HotelAssistant.GenAIAssistantMessagingAPIEndpoint` followed by `/whatsapp` from the CDK deployment `Outputs` section and the `WhatsAppAPIVerifyToken` secret that we read earlier to configure the WhatsApp Webhook as shown in the following image, then click on the `Verify and save` button.
+On the same page, be sure to enable the subscription toggle for the `messages` webhook field.

 ![A screenshot of the Facebook developer portal WhatsApp configuration page showing an example of how to configure the webhook for the CDK-deployed solution, with secret fields redacted with black rectangles.](img/whatsapp_webhook_configuration.png "WhatsApp webhook configuration example")